 Mountain House Car Accident and Personal Injury Lawyer

 In this case, compensation is to make the injured individual whole again.
-In other words, it would help restore them to the position they were in before the incident.
-Two types of damages are needed to accomplish this, economic and noneconomic.Economic Damages
+In other words, it would help restore them to their position before the incident.
+Two types of damages are needed to accomplish this: economic and non-economic.Claiming Economic Damages

 Noneconomic damages are designed to compensate injured people for the intangible losses related to how the trauma has affected their lives.
 These include: